KineticPreProcessor/KPP/docs/source/getting_started/00_revision_history.rst

      instead.
 The index 5 in the :code:`ICNTRL` array is now used consistently for the maximum number of Newton iterations in all integrators.

+    - The dummy integrator :literal:`none` does not exist anymore.
+Thus, commands such as :literal:`#INTEGRATOR none` should be removed.

 - Updated the search for the :program:`flex` library in